 Climate realists also know that the alarming climate “science” presented to the public by the mass media is much more extreme than what many climate scientists actually believe—indeed, some climate scientists have said they are actually “embarrassed” at the way their work is portrayed in the media and by alarmists.
 When the media claims doom, the scientists themselves are often only advising caution, or a less drastic option than full decarbonization (for more details, see this article by Steven Koonin).

 Critics may call the realist a climate “denier,” comparing those who question a predicted future based entirely on computer models with those who deny the historical fact of the Holocaust2, or deluded, or insane, or just dishonest3.
+In other words, for climate alarmists, it is impossible to criticize The Science and be at the same time intellectually honest and scientifically literate, an astonishingly arrogant claim.

 Climate realists don’t deny that climate change is “real”, but most climate realists also have a pretty good knowledge of climate history.
-And that history reveals the planet has been much warmer in the past (an average temperature of 10-12°C is common), with much higher levels of carbon dioxide, without causing the planetary catastrophe (“oblivion”) predicted by the alarmists.
+And that history reveals the planet has been much warmer in the past (an average temperature of 10-12°C higher than today’s is common), with much higher levels of carbon dioxide, without causing the planetary catastrophe (“oblivion”) predicted by the alarmists.

 And climate realists are well aware that there is a human role in causing climate change, albeit a relatively small role compared to nature.
 But this human influence is inevitable if we wish to continue to live in an advanced, technological society.
 What would our society be like if we cut carbon emissions by, say, 80 per cent?

-Climate realists also question the enormous costs of switching to a low-carbon economy within two or three decades; we prefer the much less costly policy of gradually adapting to warming, if warming occurs.
+Climate realists also question the enormous costs of switching to a low-carbon economy within two or three decades; again, we prefer the much less costly policy of gradually adapting to warming, if warming occurs.
 But most of us first became realists because we recognized that the science behind global-warming alarmism is, to put it simply, dodgy.

 In solid science, the facts don’t “clash”